Download the Guide!

 Steps for Enrollment in Oregon

-Every college has its own way of doing things, but in general the process begins with visiting the school’s website and applying for admission online.
+Every college has its own way of doing things, but, in general, the process begins with visiting the school's website and applying for admission online.
 Some require that you pay an application fee and provide several documents.
-In general, the application process has the following steps:
+The application process has the following steps:

 Complete your application.